tsviz/actions-runner-telemetry/README.md

 - uses: tsviz/actions-runner-telemetry@v1
 ```

-Runs in background, generates report at the end.
+Runs in background and automatically generates the report at job completion.
+No extra `mode: stop` step is required.
+The action includes a post step that
+always runs at the end of the job (even on failures) to stop collection and write
+the summary/dashboard.

 ### Full Control